Upper middle class in the United States: Professions

 Certain professions can be categorized as "upper middle class," though any such measurement must be considered subjective because of people's differing perception of class.
-Most people in the upper-middle class strata are highly educated white collar professionals such as physicians, dentists, lawyers, accountants, engineers, military officers, economists, urban planners, university professors, architects, stockbrokers, psychologists, scientists, actuaries, optometrists, physical therapists, pharmacists, veterinarians, high-level civil servants and the intelligentsia.
-Other common professions include corporate executives and CEOs, and successful business owners.
-Generally, people in these professions have an advanced post-secondary education and a comfortable standard of living.
+Most people in the upper-middle class strata are highly educated white collar professionals such as but not limited to physicians, dentists, lawyers, military officers, economists, business analysts, urban planners, university professors, architects, psychologists, scientists, managers, accountants, engineers, actuaries, statisticians, pharmacists, high-level civil servants and the intelligentsia.

 Values

-Education is probably the most important part of middle-class childrearing as they prepare their children to be successful in school.
-Upper middle-class parents expect their children to attend college.
-Along with hard work, these parents view educational performance and attainment as necessary components of financial success.
-Consequently, the majority of upper middle-class children assume they will attend college.
-For these children, college is not optional—it's essential.
-This thought can be seen even more so from parents with higher education, whose greater appreciation for autonomy leads them to want the same for their children.
+Education is considered perhaps the most important part of middle-class childrearing as they prepare their children to be successful in school.
 Most people encompassing this station in life have a high regard for higher education, particularly towards Ivy League colleges and other top tier schools throughout the United States.
 They probably, more than any other socio-economic class, strive for themselves and their children to obtain graduate or at least four-year undergraduate degrees, further reflecting the importance placed on education by middle-class families.

-Members of the upper middle class tend to place a high value on high culture and foreign travel.
-This is in line with the emphasis placed on education, as foreign travel increases one's understanding of other cultures and helps create a global perspective.
+In 2005, 72% of full-time faculty members at four-year institutions, the majority of whom are upper middle class, identified as liberal.